 It is important for co-guardians to have a clear understanding of their respective roles and responsibilities in advance to minimize any conflicts.
 Additionally, having a plan in place for decision-making and dispute resolution can help to ensure a smooth guardianship process.

-In conclusion, co-guardianship can provide a range of benefits and support for those in need.
+A co-guardianship can provide a range of benefits and support for those in need.
 However, it is important to consider the potential challenges and navigate the process carefully to ensure a successful outcome.
 By seeking the assistance of an experienced probate attorney, you can ensure that the guardianship process is handled efficiently and effectively.